dragonflydb/documentation/docs/integrations/integrations.md

 Our commitment ensures that these projects are not just compatible but are officially supported, providing users with peace of mind and confidence in the stability and performance enhancements Dragonfly offers.

-- [BullMQ](./bullmq.md): A premium job and message queue system for Node.js.
+- [BullMQ](./bullmq.md): Premium job and message queue system for Node.js.
-- [ClickHouse](./clickhouse.md): A fast open-source column-oriented DBMS that allows generating analytical data reports in real time.
+- [ClickHouse](./clickhouse.md): Ultra fast and resource efficient open-source database for real-time applications and analytics.
-- [Feast](./feast.md): A customizable feature store for operational machine learning.
+- [Feast](./feast.md): Customizable feature store for operational machine learning written in Python.
-- [Redlock](./redlock.md): A distributed lock pattern with implementations in various languages.
+- [Redlock](./redlock.md): Distributed lock pattern with implementations in various languages.
+- [Relay](./relay.md): Next-generation shared in-memory caching layer for PHP.
 - [Sidekiq](./sidekiq.md): Simple and efficient background job processing for Ruby.

 ## Making the Switch